emrergin/atolye/readme.md

 - So far, comments and stories are dealt externally with Google Docs.

 ## To be implemented
-- Internal text editor
+- Internal comments.
-- Internal comment
+- Story voting.
+- Automatic PDF generation that includes best stories.

 ## Sources
 - https://codepen.io/JiveDig/pen/jbdJXR